jupyterhub/binderhub/docs/source/zero-to-binderhub/setup-binderhub.rst

         "client_x509_cert_url": "<REPLACE>"
       }

-If you are using Artifact Registry
+If you are using Google Artifact Registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You do not need to do anything.